alokkumarr/my-big-project-/doc/development.md

         $ journalctl -u saw-*
         $ rpm -qa saw-*

-To stop the SAW containers, simply send an interrupt to the Maven process used to start the containers.
+The SAW containers can be stopped using the following command:

+        $ docker stop saw saw-mapr

 In case containers have been left behind and prevent running new SAW containers, existing containers can be removed by executing the following command:

         $ docker rm -f saw saw-mapr